Skip to main content

 What is RSV?

-RSV is a virus in the Paramyxoviridae family, which is also the family of mumps and measles viruses.
+RSV is a virus in the Paramyxoviridae family.
+Mumps and measles viruses also belong to this family.
 However, the three viruses are different enough that they are more like cousins than siblings.

 How do you catch RSV?

-RSV spreads through respiratory secretions from close contact with infected people and from contaminated objects, such as when a person touches an object and then touches their eyes, nose or mouth.
-It takes about three to five days after exposure for symptoms to start, and symptoms typically last one to two weeks.
+RSV spreads through respiratory secretions from close contact with infected people.
+People can also get infected from contaminated objects when a person touches an object and then touches their eyes, nose or mouth.
+It takes about three to five days after exposure for symptoms to start.
+Symptoms typically last one to two weeks.

 Who gets RSV?

-Anyone can get RSV, and people typically experience multiple bouts of RSV throughout their lifetime.
+Anyone can get RSV.
+In fact, a person typically has multiple bouts of RSV throughout their lifetime.
 Most adults do not realize that they have RSV; instead, they describe having mild, cold-like symptoms.
-However, three groups are at particular risk from RSV:
+However, three groups are at risk of severe disease from RSV:

-• Young Infants: RSV is one of the most common respiratory infections to cause hospitalization of infants.
-About 7 of every 10 children will be infected by 1 year of age, and almost all will be infected by 2 years of age.
+• Young Infants: RSV is one of the most common respiratory infections to cause infants to be hospitalized.
+About 7 of every 10 children will get RSV by 1 year of age, and by 2 years of age almost all will have had it.
 Babies between 6 weeks and 6 months of age are the most likely to be hospitalized.
 Between 100 and 300 children die each year from RSV and its complications.
-In children younger than 5 years of age, RSV leads to more than 2 million outpatient visits and between 58,000 and 80,000 hospitalizations.
+RSV leads to more than 2 million medical visits and between 58,000 and 80,000 hospitalizations each year in children younger than 5 years of age.

-• Adults over 65: Each year in the U.S., between 60,000 and 160,000 adults are hospitalized, and 6,000 to 10,000 die from RSV infections.
+• Adults over 50: Each year in the U.S., between 60,000 and 160,000 adults are hospitalized.
+Between 6,000 and 10,000 die from RSV.
 Most of those with severe disease are 65 years of age and older and suffer from chronic medical conditions.
+Some are between 50 and 64 years of age with chronic medical conditions.

-• Individuals with chronic conditions: Older children and adults with chronic diseases of the lungs or heart and those with immune-compromising conditions are at increased risk for severe disease if infected with RSV.
+• Individuals with chronic conditions: Older children and adults with chronic diseases of the lungs or heart and those with immune-compromising conditions are at increased risk for severe disease from RSV.

 Grandfather holding a newborn